epfl-matmat/matmat.org/teaching.md

 **Target audience:** Materials science Bachelor\newline

 #### Summary
-The students will learn numerical techniques for solving common mathematical problems in science and engineering.
+The students will learn key numerical techniques for solving standard mathematical problems in science and engineering.
 The underlying mathematical theory and properties are discussed.

 #### Content
+The topics covered include:

 * Linear and non-linear systems of equations
 * Matrix factorisations and decompositions
 * Numerical differentiation and integration